fivetran/dbt-language-server/README.md

 ## Features

-Note: error highlighting, auto-completion, and function signature help are only available for BigQuery.
+Note: error highlighting, auto-completion of columns, tables, and function signature help are only available for BigQuery.

 ### Query preview